uvarc/rivanna-script/usage-stats/README.md

 ## Scheduling the Monthly Report Script with Scrontab
 #### Before running, please ensure that Scrontab is enabled on your cluster.
 The Rivanna HPC system uses `scrontab`, a Slurm crontab tool, to schedule jobs to run at regular intervals.
-This section outlines how to schedule the `schedule-monthly-report.sh` script to automatically run at the beginning of each month to generate the previous month's report.
+This section outlines how to schedule the `last-month-report.sh` script to automatically run at the beginning of each month to generate the previous month's report.
 ### Step 0: Add an environment variable
 Add the `usage-stats` directory to the environment variable permanently.
 ```bash